spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 that behavior of `then` through examples:

 Imagine that node's `fs` was wrapped to work in this manner.
-This is pretty easy to do - bluebird already does something like that with [`promisify()`][promisify].
+This is pretty easy to do - bluebird already lets you do something like that with [`promisify()`][promisify].
 Then this code:

 ```js